-[Coronavirus] EU leaders look for 'exit strategies' as infections slow
+[Coronavirus] EU leaders seek 'exit strategies' as infections slow

 Coronavirus

-EU leaders look for 'exit strategies' as infections slow
+EU leaders seek 'exit strategies' as infections slow

 EU leaders have begun to explore possible exit strategies to their national lockdowns - as the latest figures in the worst-hit member states indicate a slowing in the rate of new coronavirus cases and deaths.